 At a wider level, Mars Petcare has created an initiative called “Better Cities for Pets”.
-The program is a mix of advocacy, education and giving back, and involves partnering with businesses, non-profits and government to help make life better for pets.
+The programme is a mix of advocacy, education and giving back, and involves partnering with businesses, non-profits and government to help make life better for pets.
 This includes helping pet shelters, increasing the number of responsible homes for pets, improving park space for play and working with communities to add to the number of pet-friendly businesses operating.
-We’ve rolled out this initiative in a number of cities globally including Nashville and Sydney and we know from our conversations that the programme is being welcomed and in particular they love the focus on education and giving back to the community.
+We’ve rolled out this initiative in a number of cities globally, including Nashville and Sydney, and we know from our conversations that the programme is being welcomed.
+In particular, people love the focus on education and giving back to the community.

 Every day I see the positive impact that pet ownership has on people’s wellbeing and I’m determined that we do everything possible to help more people experience that for themselves.
 However, I believe we still have a great opportunity to partner with businesses to continue to address this challenge.
 Retailers are unique for their customer-facing opportunities, while the ability of our sector’s brands to reach and influence consumers is second-to-none.
 What we’re doing is just the start and I look forward to seeing more examples of how pets continue to impact positively on global wellbeing.